victorsolaris/javascript-app-4/README.md

+# javascript-app-4
 ### node.js

-This project build a simple "Hello, word!" application using node.js and Docker.
+This project builds a simple "Hello, word!" application using node.js and Docker.

 1. Build the Docker file